Tom Cruise gave Tár director ‘step-by-step’ guide to save film from Harvey Weinstein

 The Independent’s journalism is supported by our readers.
 When you purchase through links on our site, we may earn commission.

-Tom Cruise gave Tár director ‘step-by-step’ instructions to save previous film from Harvey Weinstein
+Tom Cruise gave Tár director ‘step-by-step’ instructions to save film from Harvey Weinstein

 ‘You have to do exactly what I’m going to tell you to do,’ Cruise supposedly told Todd Field